Clinical Research Loan Repayment Program for Individuals from Disadvantaged Backgrounds

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Applicants must access and submit the Loan Repayment Program application electronically via the website www.lrp.nih.gov; seek qualified employment with a sponsoring Institute or Center (IC) of the NIH.
+Applicants must access and submit the LRP application electronically via the Application Submission System & Interface for Submission Tracking (ASSIST), https://public.era.nih.gov/assist/; seek qualified employment with a sponsoring Institute or Center (IC) of the NIH.
 Once an application has been submitted, the Loan Repayment Committee reviews it at a regularly scheduled review meeting and a determination of loan repayment recipients is made.

 Award Procedure

 The NIH Loan Repayment Committee (LRC) will review, rank, and approve or disapprove applications recommended for program participation by each Institute or Center (IC).
-Applications approved for program participation by the LRC will be notified by the Program Director.
-The Secretary, or his designee, will sign the service contract of program participants, provide a copy to the participant, and notice of the amount of approved loan repayment.
+Applications approved for participation by the LRC will be notified by the Program Director.
+The NIH Director, or a designee, will sign the LRP contract, provide a copy to the participant, and notice of the approved loan repayment amount.

 Deadlines